joelnb/initrd_tools/README.md

 # initrd tools

 Some golang tools for working with initrd files.
-An example script using the available tools is provided which should be capable of extracting any initrd and reconstructing it (most likely with some changes).
+An example script using the available tools is provided which should be capable of extracting any (gzipped) initrd and reconstructing it (most likely with some changes).

 ## gunzip_trailer